 Dad wisely dispatched Herbert, my uncle, to seek applejack.
 Apples abound in North Georgia.
 Ellijay, the heart (or capital) of apple country, holds a festival every autumn to celebrate the crisp, cool harvest.
 Herbert, the postmaster general of the nearby hamlet Talking Rock, knew every nook and cranny of the mountains, including local stashes of bootleg apple brandy.

 Herbert was quite the horseman.
-Almost every afternoon he looped his muddy riding ring on Dixie, the Tennessee walking horse who retired from championship fame at State 4-H Shows after my cousin Melvina headed out to college.
+Almost every afternoon he looped his muddy riding ring on Dixie, the Tennessee walking horse who retired from championship fame at State 4-H Shows after my cousin Melvina headed to college.
 This horse was a clever gal.
 On entering the barn, you could whistle Dixie, and she would butt open her stall door and whinny a greeting.
 However, Dixie was in her element with Herbert astride.
 His wiry, 130-pound body slightly hunched as he and Dixie flashed by in a running walk.
 They moved as one and never missed a beat.

 Hanging out at Bonnie (Dad’s sister) and Herbert’s place was pure delight.
 Their backyard was a gnarly apple orchard.
 You could scoop up softly bruised fruit and place it in your flattened palm to entice the quarter horses to a nibble.
 I can still feel their lips brushing my skin in velvet greed.

-They call 1967 “the summer of love.”
-In North Georgia, every summer in the 1960s was full of love as Herbert’s VW (or Bonnie’s station wagon) bounced us from one relative’s house to another for fried chicken suppers and afternoon-into-nightfall yard games with cousins.
+Every summer, Herbert’s VW (or Bonnie’s station wagon) bounced us from one relative’s house to another for fried chicken suppers and afternoon-into-nightfall yard games with cousins.
 Herbert was not always at the helm.
 Sometimes pre-teen Melvina ruled the road.
 (She rode roughshod over pastures, too.)
 She never got a ticket.
 The local law, from the head Mountie on down, took an unparalleled liking to Herbert.

 Life with my uncle was an adventure.
 From the neck down, he looked like Barney Fife.
 From the neck up, he was the one and only Herbert—and a heck of a lot smarter.
 His black hair waved in carefully combed bumps across the top of his head.
 His Adam’s apple bobbed rhythmically as he talked.
 His clear blue eyes gleamed, just before we lit out on quarter horses to gallop riding trails and dirt roads and splash across creeks.
 Herbert herded along, idling in the VW.